CIS 5511. Programming Techniques

 Compared to binary heap and self-balancing BST, Fibonacci heap and B-tree have more "relaxed" shape and order requirements, and some operations are executed in a "lazy" manner, i.e., postponing the work for a later time so several of them are combined into one.
 Consequently, some operations can take a long time while others are done very quickly.

 For this type of structures, for each operation it usually makes more sense to analyze its average cost when repeated in the worst case, which is called the "amortized cost" operation.
-For example, if a stack is implemented as an array with fixed length, push usually takes O(1) time, but the worst case is O(n) when it is full and space reallocation happens.
+For example, if a stack is implemented as an array with fixed length n, operation push usually takes O(1) time, but the worst case is O(n) when it is full and space reallocation happens.
 Since the latter happens once after the former happens n times, the amortized cost of the operation is still O(1).

 Here is a comparison between binary heap and Fibonacci heap: